jxxcarlson/jxxcarlson.github.io/docs-scripta-app/docs/search.md

 phrase "foo bar".
 This search excludes documents containing "bar foo", "foo baz bar", etc.

+To be technical any query in disjunctive normal form is accepted.

 A document abstract has type

 ```elm